 - The potential for expanding what we learn from relationships—how to nurture, respect, and care for others—to make meaningful change in the world.

-Participants who join the “Friendship and a Life Well-lived” seminar will engage in deep reading of the texts, rigorous discussion with fellow participants, and exploration of the content with leading Harvard scholars.
+Participants who join the “Friendship and a Life Well-lived” seminar engaged in deep reading of the texts, rigorous discussion with fellow participants, and exploration of the content with leading Harvard scholars.
 The approach is inspired by havruta—a way of learning from the Jewish tradition that involves understanding and solving problems through dialogue, discussion, and debate.
 A brief word about discussion-based learning from the opening chapter in Education for Judgment: The Artistry of Discussion Leadership:

 “The traditional [teaching] model is based on the idea of teaching as telling.
 The primary goal is the transfer of information from an expert (the teacher) to novices (the students), with the expert controlling such critical elements of the process as the syllabus, pace and sequencing, and mode of presentation….
 [A]n alternative model goes by various names, including active learning, self-directed learning, student-centered education, humanistic education, and progressive education.
 But in every case, the central tenet is the same: students must be actively involved in the learning process.
 The implications of this philosophy are both subtle and profound.”

-Newly Added Program Session: Because Friendship Can Cross Lines
+Because Friendship Can Cross Lines

 Author Colum McCann and David N. Hempton in Conversation with David Shulman